Accessibility and Disability Support Services

 Student Complaint Process for Out of State Enrollments

-GRCC works in cooperation with related departments and statewide through the MCCVLC (Michigan Community College Virtual Learning Collaborative) to comply with governmenal regulations to provide online learning courses to students outside of Michigan.
+GRCC works in cooperation with related departments and statewide through the MCO (Michigan College's Online) to comply with governmental regulations to provide online learning courses to students outside of Michigan.

 Grand Rapids Community College students should follow the GRCC Complaint Process and the GRCC Student Academic Grievance Procedure for final grades, and in compliance with the following Higher Education Opportunities Act of 2008 the following information is also available for out of student students: